-While obtaining his Mechanical Engineering degree, Mitch interned for an audio equipment company.
-He studied product failure modes, built electromechanical reliability testing machines, and took part in prototyping a new product.
+While working towards his Mechanical Engineering degree, Mitch interned for an audio equipment company.
+He studied product failure modes, built electromechanical reliability testing machines, and took part in prototyping new products.

-In his spare time, Mitch enjoys aviation and coaching high school quiz bowl.
+In his spare time, Mitch enjoys aviation, working on vehicles, and coaching quiz bowl.

 Minnesota Supreme Court